Frequently Asked Questions

 Yes.
 As of September 2018, Trend Setters School has been approved by the U.S. Department of Education to participate in Title IV Student Financial Aid Programs.
-Additionally, Trend Setters offers scholarships on a rotating basis to lower the overall cost of tuition.
-Scholarships are available as a one-time discount to all students entering in a given class.
+Financial aid is available for qualifying applicants to the Cosmetology, Barber, or Instructor Training programs.
 Please visit the Financial Aid and Scholarships page for more information, or contact the Financial Aid Director for details at (573) 803-2030.

 Will you help with job placement?